A cyber battle sci-fi. In 2022, the technology of quantum computing has greatly advanced and many people have transferred their mind into cyber space.

 Arve Rezzle: Kikaijikake no Yoseitachi is set in the near future of 2022, technology has advanced enough so that a perfect rendering of yourself can be projected onto a computer screen without the opposition knowing that you're not really there (for quite some time too!).
 That's some kind of technology!

 This story is based around two siblings, Remu and Shiki Mikage.
 They have a close/distant relationship, because Shiki is apart of a project/game/experiment at her academy OMFC, where you place yourself into a device called a "Body Pool" and you do not have to eat, drink, sleep, or go potty.
-She says she can study all she wants.
+She says she can study all

 But, there have been a lot of problems with these devices (Also something else called NSC or something like that They don't really explain it), as something called the "Early Rapture" occurs, where 53,635 (Apx) people suffered severe brain damage using the machine, and at least 200,000 people have died from it.

 Anymore would be spoilers, and I have already given away a good portion of this production.

 This is obviously a story where not enough information is given for it to end right here, it is set up so that either a light novel (it apparently is already a light novel), manga, or anime adaptation can be made.

 The animation, despite it being a little on the average side, is quite unique with its comic book look, and some imagery can be quite pretty.
 But the futuristic setting it generic, and I must say, if you don't like the color blue, you'll hate this show.
 Everything is blue.

 The voice acting by the prevalent popular cast is what you would expect, very good.
 If anything the script is what holds back their talent.